Sign In / Sign Out

 - Map and Locations

 Students in the atmospheric sciences certificate program gain a focused understanding of weather, climate and the various related methods of measurement and instrumentation.
-The coursework is designed to give students the knowledge and skill set necessary to approach meteorological-related programs through the lens of their primary field of study.
+The coursework is designed to give students the knowledge and skill set necessary for approaching meteorological-related programs through the lens of their primary field of study.

 The curriculum of the certificate program is also associated with the requirements for certification as a meteorologist by the National Weather Service.
 Through completion of both the atmospheric sciences certificate and the BS program in geography with a concentration in meteorology-climatology, students acquire the skills in GIS and meteorological instrumentation required for national-level certification with the National Weather Service.